 The Fix:

 Be selective.
 Only play strong hands from early positions and widen your range slightly in later ones.
-Use a starting hand chart until you learn what works.
+Use a starting hand strategy until you learn what works.

 The Mistake: